In the previous exercises in this section you have prepared the Director Runtime to actually migrate Cards. You have:

 - The Target result delivered by the Target engine for each Business Object instance has been stored

 Of course, everything remains somewhat under the hood in the Director.
-In the next set of exercises you will start out by publishing the migration results in the Tracker.
+In the next set of exercises you will start out by publishing the migration results to the Portal.

 But there are actually stuff available already in the Director:

-- To to select either Source/Events and/or Target/Events in the Director menu to see an aggregation of the Events fired in the migration.
-Notice, that you here as well have an Export or Import button respectively, making it easy to redo the given migration step for a given event
+- Try to select either Source/Events and/or Target/Events in the Director menu to see an aggregation of the Events fired in the migration.
+Notice, that you here as well have an Export or Import button respectively, making it easy to redo the given migration step for all the Business Objects that fired a given event

 - On the Export or Import job in the Director job list, you can click the Events button to see a list of the Events fired, even as the job is running